SITE-2022-W6/Capstone-Project/planning/project_plan.md

 ## User Stories

-1. As a customer, I want to find cheap food nearby so that I can enjoy a meal even when I don't have a lot of money.
+1. As a customer, I want to find a variety of food nearby so I can eat different things
 2. As a customer, I want to find new foods so that I can expand my palate and enjoy fads.
 3. As a customer, I want to find wholesome and inexpensive food so that I can eat out with my family even with rising costs.
 4. As a customer, I want to be able to see dishes that are similar so that I can learn about new dishes that I will enjoy.